DavidAdler1/DavidAdler1.github.io/README.md

 - Users can create an account and log in securely.

-- Session-based authentication ensures only logged-in users can access the website
+- Session-based authentication ensures that only logged-in users can access the website

 Product Browsing & Search